seppeljordan/ardu-serial/README.md

     arduino connected to the computer.
 Pass the baud rate as an integer to the function.
 Returns -1 if an error occured and -2 if no serial connection via usb is available.

+# Tasks to be done

+## TODO Improve markdown format

+The name of the procedures looks really bad in the markdown version of the README file.

+## TODO Implement procedure that returns a list of connected arduinos

 # Patch notes